 Like literature, most movies are designed to offer us important life lessons and to mimic and reflect on real-life situations.
 When watching them, we empathize with the characters, release our emotions, and expand our knowledge – but why is it that so many people love watching suspense movies in particular?

-The answer is quite clear: we’re naturally drawn to them.
+The answer is quite clear: we’re naturally drawn to the genre.
 Being in a continuous state of uncertainty for two full hours is fascinating to our brains.
-We unconsciously choose to see these specific movies because we feel the need to light up our minds with that stimulation.
+We unconsciously choose to see these specific movies because we feel the need to light up our minds with the stimulation that only a state of suspense can provide.

 (Of course, not everyone enjoys this kind of stimulus, with many people preferring to avoid the more stressful or intense realms of cinema.)